CoolJosh0221/active-learning-benchmark/README.md

 ## Step-by-Step tutorial

-Bellowing examples demonstrate how to use the benchmark for quick use, evaluating existing AL query strategies on your own datasets, and adding new AL query strategies for evaluating.
+Below are examples that demonstrate how to use the benchmark for quick use, evaluating existing AL query strategies on your own datasets, and adding new AL query strategies for evaluating.

 ### Running AL experiments